 Contact Buckley Law Offices.
 We provide assistance for Massachusetts & New Hampshire!

 A bankruptcy attorney from our firm can help you examine your options and show you whether or not you are likely to qualify for bankruptcy, and if so, under which chapter you can and should file.
-With nearly 30 years of experience, our firm is caring, compassionate, knowledgeable, and ready to help you resolve your debt problem.
-Don’t hesitate to call our firm if you live in Massachusetts or New Hampshire and have questions about bankruptcy law and how it applies to you.
+Since 1992, our firm is caring, compassionate, knowledgeable, and ready to help you resolve your debt problem.
+Don’t hesitate to call our firm. if you live in Massachusetts or New Hampshire and have questions about bankruptcy law and how it applies to you.
 We offer free consultations, so contact us today.